rpgarner/u2_lab_mapping_components/README.md

 # Functional Component Contact List

-### Let's create a contact list using functional components and mapping.

 ![](https://media.giphy.com/media/63I6FXZTXks2A/giphy.gif)

+## Overview
+Let's create a contact list using functional components and mapping.

+## Objectives

+## What You'll Be Building
 Here is what the finished application will look like:

 ![](https://media.giphy.com/media/YleV4Tht95MPtY01nW/giphy.gif)